ByeBeihai/Polaris/Readme.md

 <br/><br/>

-The Issue stage(ISU) uses InstBoard and REGBoard to record the order of each instruction and the use of registers,completing the detection and pre-operation of data impact.
+The Issue level(ISU) uses InstBoard and RegBoard to record the order of each instruction and the use of registers, completing the detection of data conflicts and the data-forward.
 Up to 2 instructions can be sent to EXU from ISU per cycle.

 <img src=./doc/ISSUE.png width="60%">